open5e/open5e/source/monsters/tome-of-beasts/N/naina.rst

 **Challenge** 11 (7,200 XP)

-**Magic Sensitive.** The naina detects magic as if it were permanently under the effect of a detect magic spell.
+**Magic Sensitive.** The naina detects magic as if it were permanently under the effect of a :ref:`srd:detect-magic` spell.

 **Spellcasting.** The naina is a 9th-level spellcaster.
 Her spellcasting ability is Charisma (spell save DC 16, +8 to hit with spell